Indonesia Comic Con: 2015

-The first edition of the convention was held from 14–15 November 2015.
+The first edition of the convention was held from 14 to 15 November 2015 at the exhibition halls of the Jakarta International Convention Center.
 American comic artist David Mack, Japanese actor Kenji Ohba, Italian artist Simone Legno, and Indonesian rapper Saykoji were special guests at the event.
 160 exhibitors from six countries had opened counters to entertain fans and sell merchandise.

 2016

 The second edition of the comic con was held from 1–2 October 2016.
 Actress Brianna Hildebrand, comic artists Alex Milne and Andy Price along with several other illustrators were present at the event.
 Exhibitors from countries like Canada, Italy, Japan, Malaysia, Singapore, Thailand, the US and Indonesia participated in the event.
 Cosplay events were held by Lego and Flabslab, while toy outlets like XM Studios exhibited fan merchandise.
 Several new fan zones were opened for the second edition.

 2017

-Actors Jason David Frank and Daniel Logan were guests for the third edition of the comic con, which was held from 28–29 October 2017.
+Actors Jason David Frank and Daniel Logan were guests for the third edition of the comic con, which was held from 28 to 29 October 2017.
 Star Wars lightsaber performances, The Walking Dead Escape Room and the Star Trek booth were some entertainment zones opened for fans.